Health testing for LPN1, LPN2 and in 2017 LEMP or Leukoencephalomyelopathy

 The Leonberger is a relatively healthy breed in comparison to some other giant breeds, but over the last few years, we have seen more cases of Osteosarcoma.
 Cancer in all breeds is known to be the biggest killer.

-As we are now in our eighth year of breeding, we have not had a single case of Osteosarcoma noted in our lines.
-We know that one day it may come knocking on our door but for now, the safer option for us is to continue to breed with our LPN1 carrier females who don't seem to carry this devastating cancer gene.
+We are now in our tenth year of breeding, and have not had a single case of Osteosarcoma diagnosed in our lines so far.
+We know that one day it may come knocking on our door.
+We will also be breeding for the first time from LPN1 clear females as opposed to carrier girls.
+It will be interesting to see if cancer appears more in the near future because of this?
+We have proven that our D/N girls didn't seem to carry the devastating cancer gene.
 We can only say that unlike cancer, this is not a definite killer and even affected dogs can live to a good age, albeit have a slower pace of life.
 With regards to losing Neva, we would much prefer to have her alive with LPN than not here at all!